amazon-ion/ion-data-generator/README.md

 ## Ion Data Generator
-* This tool allows users to generate synthetic ion data by matching the structure and type distribution of a schema derived from real-world data.
+* This tool allows users to generate synthetic Ion data by matching the structure and type distribution of a schema derived from real-world data.

 ## Installation